rakudo/rakudo/docs/S26-declarator-block-notes-from-Damian-Conway.md

 his view on proper handling of text in declarator blocks.

-Note the verbatim text has been slightly edited by additional formatting for this Markdown document plus some minor typographical edits indicated by *[sic]*.
+Note the verbatim text has been slightly edited by additional formatting (but no word changes) for this Markdown document.

 # Damian's reply